 We all want a big pay check, but saving is really important too.
 You need to pay for the band’s expenses, and pay your band members, but remember to leave something in the bank.
 Even better, take a little bit off the top and save it.
 If you’re just starting out and not making very much it can be a very small percentage.
 The key is to just get in the habit of saving something.

-This will be really beneficial when you are looking to record a new song or album or go on tour.
+This will be really beneficial finance tip when you are looking to record a new song or album or go on tour.
 Instead of having to ask band members to fork over money for the recording studio costs, you’ll be able to pull some dough out of your business bank account.

 3. Spreadsheets Are Your Best Friend

-A lot of musicians (actually a lot of people in general) hate spreadsheets and avoid them at all costs.
+The next finance tip for musicians is to use spreadsheets.
+I know, a lot of musicians (actually a lot of people in general) hate spreadsheets and avoid them at all costs.
 But keeping track of your income and expenses is one of the smarter things you can do for your music career.

 As an indie musician, you have an extremely irregular income stream.
 Meaning you don’t bring a set amount each month.
 Your income is entirely dependant on the time of year, how often you gig, when you release an album, and a huge list of other variables.
 If you keep track of everything on a spreadsheet, your income becomes a lot more predictable.